CCinCapital/Android-SPL/README.md

 # Android-SPL
-Android App for the 4th year project "Smart Parking Lot", this app enables customer to reserve their parking slot on-the-go.
+Android App for the 4th year project "Smart Parking Lot".<br/> This app enables customer to reserve their parking slot on-the-go.
+### What was the goal?
 ![Goal](https://github.com/CCinCapital/Android-SPL/blob/master/img/Goal.jpg)
+### What was the result?
 ![Result](https://github.com/CCinCapital/Android-SPL/blob/master/img/Result.jpg)

 ### Compatibility